SINTEF/sensapp/net.modelbased.sensapp.library.ws/README.md

 Now, the server is running and you can connect as much client as you wish.

+## Running the client

 The client is also a very basic one allowing connection, disconnection, message receiving and sending.
 A basic "console" client is implemented [here].

-To run a client:
+* To run a client:

     var server = "ws://127.0.0.1:9000"
     var serverUri = URI.create(server)
     val client = WsClientFactory.makeClient(serverUri)
     client.connect()

+## Proof that the connection has been made

 If the connection is possible, the client is connecting to the server.
-The server will display:
+* The server will display:

     New client connected

-And the client will display:
+* And the client will display:

     opened connection

+## Sending message

+Now you can use:

+    send("MyStringMessage")

-Now you can use send("MyStringMessage") from the server to send this message to the client.
+from the server to send this message to the client.
 You can use the same call to send the message from the client to the server.

-If the message is received on the server, it will display:
+* If the message is received on the server, it will display:

     Received Message String: MyStringMessage

-If the client received the message, it will display:
+* If the client received the message, it will display:

     received: MyStringMessage